Salesforce Testing Tutorial for Beginners

 What is Salesforce?

 Salesforce is the world’s first cloud-based CRM system.
 It was founded by Marc Benioff and Parker Harris in March 1999.
-The purpose of developing this CRM platform is to help users affordably and easily sell, service, market, analyze, and connect with their clients.
+The purpose of this CRM platform is to help users affordably sell, service, market, analyze, and connect with their clients across every channel.

-SFDC (Sales Force Dot Com) has many standard features that help you manage your relationships with prospects and customers.
-It also allows you to engage and collaborate with employees and business partners to store their data securely in the cloud.
+SFDC (Sales Force Dot Com) ships with standard features that let you manage relationships with prospects and customers.
+It also lets you engage and collaborate with employees and partners while storing data securely in the multi-tenant cloud.
+Today it spans Sales Cloud, Service Cloud, Marketing Cloud, Data Cloud, and the Einstein 1 Platform that powers generative AI features.

 Top Pick